The Elderly Novice Virtual Organist

 - With electrical action, the organist has no control over how the pipes speak.
 The key action is light.

 - With mechanical action, the chiff can be controlled by varying the force applied to the key.
 The key action in some cases may be heavy or very heavy.

 1.2 Dealing with Fixed Dynamics

-This section deals with dynamic changes that can be applied by touch (articulation), rather than longer-term changes in volume.
-The latter can be achieved by:
+This section deals with dynamic changes that can be applied by touch (articulation), rather than longer-term changes in volume (which can be achieved by Registration and Expression Pedals).